 For Missy From Focussed And Filthy her ASMR experiences are very auditory based.

 “I don’t think I get it much for visual stimuli; the most obvious reaction for me is from music.”
 Missy describes the experience of being in the audience during a concert.
-“I was seated within a metre of a full symphonic orchestra (practically on the first violinist lap) as they played Greig’s Morning and it had such a physical effect on me—full body tingling and tears.
+“I was seated within a metre of a full symphonic orchestra (practically on the first violinist lap) as they played Greig’s Morning and it had such a physical effect on me—full-body tingling and tears.
 Not sad tears.
 Not even really happy tears but such a deep down reaction, they just flowed.
 But sometimes the music goes straight to my groin.
 The goosebumps, the hairs on the back of my neck but then also the throb deep inside.”

 It’s not just classical music for Missy, she tells me the album, Dummy by Portishead, elicits a similar response.
 “It doesn’t matter if I’m listening at home or hear it while walking through the shops.
 My body reacts and it makes me instantly tingly but also immediately horny.”

 For Missy, accents also play their part.
 “I’m not sure if this is the same but Russian does it for me.
-And lately my husband has been learning polish on Duolingo and the female voice speaking to him in Polish does similar things to me.
+And lately, my husband has been learning Polish on Duolingo and the female voice speaking to him in Polish does similar things to me.
 A heated rush to the skin, a tingle down the neck and a clench in my pelvis.
 I’ve not been to Poland or Russia.
 I’m wondering if I should plan a trip?”

 It certainly sounds like it would be a holiday to remember!
 It is fascinating to hear about the different sounds and actions that trigger ASMR in some people.

-For James who is an energy practitioner, he recalls a very vivid memory of when he first experienced the feelings associated with ASMR while attending an interview with an older woman when he was 18.
+James who is an energy practitioner, recalls a very vivid memory of when he first experienced the feelings associated with ASMR while attending an interview with an older woman when he was 18.

 “As we finished the interview, we shook hands and then it fell silent.
 As I slid the chair back the noise of it dragging already began to arouse my senses, then when she stood up, the way she firmly gripped her little suit jacket and repositioned it sharply into place was another jolt into awareness.”
 James talks about the effect that the sounds had on the already intense situation.
 “But the main reaction was from her shoes.
 Each step she took as her heel broke the silence, I could feel reverberations up my spine and after she opened the door to lead us out to the library for the second part of the test it got way more intense.
 As we walked side by side the vibration from her impractically high glossy heel travelled directly up my body, each step bringing my awareness to a stronger focus, my balls started to tingle, this was new, do I have a thing for heels?
 As I glanced over to my left, we are parallel and my heart starts to pump, this is a whole other level of arousal for my young brain but I feel natural, I like it…”